CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 == Changelog ==

+= 1.9.4 =

+* Improved error handling for customer number api integration
+* Fixed issue with settings not detecting pro activated correctly
+* Added method for license server to trigger license check on purchase of new license
+* Added namespacing for most of the classes and improved class autoloader

 = 1.9.3 =

 * Fixed a bug where all value added services would always be used with bulk booking